 Ontario has an undeniable amount of natural beauty throughout the province.
 While we may not have the Rocky Mountains or access to a sea’s shoreline, we have plenty of other gems.
-Born and raised here in Ontario, I – along with many other Ontarians – often take for granted that we can enjoy 4 of the 5 Great Lakes or that we host over 600 provincial parks and conservation areas.
+Born and raised here, I – along with many other Ontarians – often take for granted that we can enjoy 4 of the 5 Great Lakes or that we host over 600 provincial parks and conservation areas.
 The best way to enjoy it in my opinion?
-A classic Northern Ontario road trip.
+That has to be with an epic Ontario road trip and the best place to go is north!
 So what are you waiting for?
-Grab your keys and get a true taste of the province!
+Grab your keys and head out on a Northern Ontario road trip to get a true taste of the province!

 A Little Background on Northern Ontario